turingschool/md_launch_curriculum/Mod1/Lessons/Week5/Scope.md

 https://learn.microsoft.com/en-us/training/modules/csharp-code-blocks/2-exercise-variable-scope

-> In your own words, why did the code in step 2 have an error? </br> In your own words, how did we fix the scope error created in step 2? </br> What would happen if scope didn't exist?
+> In your own words, why did the code in step 2 have an error? </br> In your own words, how did you fix the scope error created in step 2? </br> What would happen if scope didn't exist?
 What problems might this cause?

 <!-- OPEN QUESTION: Any reason for students to know the difference between method, class, block scope.
 Seems to all act the same.
 Curly brackets cause a new code block with a new scope. -->